A few of the links in this article will provide us with a small commission if you purchase through them. Thanks for supporting us!

 SMALL COSMETIC BAG

-I love this Vera Bradley one because it has two different zipper sections.
-The only things I keep in this are bandaids (in case of blisters), sun screen, chapstick, and some extra hair ties and bobby pins.
+I love this one because it has different sections.
+The only things I keep in this are bandaids (in case of blisters), a small sun screen, chapstick, and some extra hair ties and bobby pins.

 A NYLON BACKPACK